I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 A few words of caution:

-If you over-prune in the midst of a growing cycle, taking too much foliage, the tree or shrub will not be able to get what it needs from the sun through its ability to photosynthesize: This can lower its defence mechanisms (weaken it) and leave it open to insects and, or disease.
+If you over-prune in the midst of a growing cycle, taking too much foliage, the tree or shrub cannot get its nutrients from the sun through photosynthesis.
+This can lower the plant's defence mechanism and weaken it, leaving it open to insects and disease.

-It is better to remove small amounts of live foliage a little more often than to take more than a third at one time.
+Better to remove small amounts of live foliage more often than taking a lot at once.... just a third at one time.

 DON'T PRUNE newly planted trees and shrubs the first year.

-Roots establish first, then the plant can concentrate on more leaf tissue to gain nutrients from the sun.
-The nutrients that regulate growth (carbohydrates or sugars) are in the leaves and help the roots grow and strengthen.
+Let the roots establish first, and the plant will concentrate on more leaf tissue (nutrients) from the sun.
+Nutrients that regulate growth (carbohydrates or sugars) are found in the leaves and support root growth and strength.

-What is the plant is supposed to look like? its habit and the way it wants to grow.
+Ask what the plant is supposed to look like - its habit and how it wants to grow.

-Hedges are often pruned or trimmed for a more formal or ornamental look.
+Hedges are often pruned or trimmed for a more formal or ornamental look and pruning thickens the growth and keeps it tidy.

 Fruit trees are pruned to keep them healthy and productive.